-The Irvine Ranch Water District provides high-quality drinking water, reliable sewage collection and treatment, ground-breaking recycled water programs, and environmentally-sound urban runoff treatment to approximately 403,000 residents in Central Orange County, California.
+The Irvine Ranch Water District provides high-quality drinking water, reliable sewage collection and treatment, drought-proof recycled water, and environmentally sound urban runoff treatment for approximately 422,000 residents in central Orange County, California.

-IRWD encompasses approximately 181 square miles extending from the Pacific Coast to the foothills and serves the City of Irvine and portions of Costa Mesa, Lake Forest, Newport Beach, Orange, Tustin and unincorporated areas of Orange County.
+IRWD encompasses 181 square miles extending from the Pacific Coast to the foothills and serving Irvine and portions of Costa Mesa, Lake Forest, Newport Beach, Orange, Tustin and unincorporated areas of Orange County.

-Established in 1961 as an independent special district organized under the California Water District Code, IRWD is governed by a five-member, publicly elected Board of Directors responsible for the District's policies and decision making.
+Established in 1961 as an independent special district organized under the California Water District Code, IRWD is governed by a five-member, publicly elected Board of Directors responsible for the District's policies and decision-making.
 Day-to-day operations are supervised by the General Manager and District staff.